 Telangana HC not satisfied with govt report on COVID-19; seeks more details

-Hyderabad, Jul 2 (PTI): The Telangana High Court has expressed dissatisfaction over a report filed by the state government on COVID-19 tests being conducted in the state.
-The court hearing a batch of PILs on Wednesday also sought to know why detailed information with regard to coronavirus cases being put out by the government was not being made available to the public.
+(Eds: Minor edit in second para) Hyderabad, Jul 2 (PTI): The Telangana High Court has expressed dissatisfaction over a report filed by the state government on COVID-19 tests being conducted in the state.
+The court hearing a batch of PILs on Wednesday also sought to know why reports on the coronavirus situation being put out by the government for the public lacked 'detailed' information.

 Expressing displeasure over details filed by the Telangana Public Health director, a division bench, comprising Chief Justice Raghvendra Singh Chauhan and Justice B Vijaysen Reddy, directed the state government to file a detailed report on the present COVID-19 situation in the state by July 17.
 The bench also said it would summon the chief secretary and other senior officials concerned to appear before it personally if the report is not received.